 Core Components: Interns will demonstrate skill in building collaborative professional relationships across various community systems and settings; skillfully develop novel outreach programming in response to community needs; and effectively conduct and evaluate community-based outreach with individuals who are not yet a part of the mental health system.
 Competence is built through direct experience, didactic instruction, and supervision.
-Interns may also be trained in delivery of outreach and delivery of presentations via virtual formats, and evaluation of Interns may include assessment of competencies relevant to delivery of outreach activities and presentations via both telehealth and in-person format.
+Interns may also be trained in delivery of outreach and delivery of presentations via virtual formats, and evaluation of Interns may include assessment of competencies relevant to delivery of outreach activities and presentations.